Suvarnabhumi Airport Automated People Mover: Rolling Stock

 The system uses the driverless NeoVal (AirVal version) with regenerative braking and rubber tyres running on concrete guideways, similar to that of Rennes Metro Line B. Six two-car sets were produced by the Siemens production plant in Vienna, Austria.
 It has a car width of 2.80m (9 ft 2 in), with each car having 25 seats.
 Each train set has a capacity of 210 passengers, and upon calculation, the route can handle 3590 passengers per hour one way.
-It has a maximum speed of 80 km/h.
+It has a maximum speed of 80 km/h, although the vehicles never reach such speeds in service.

 The train uses the automated TrainGuard MT Communicated Based Control System (CBTC) for signalling.

 The first train set arrived at Suvarnabhumi Airport on 15 July 2020.